Riesa–Chemnitz railway: History

 Construction of the section from Limmritz to Waldheim presented major problems.
 Although work began in 1845, the cost of building viaducts, retaining walls and earthworks in the Zschopau valley quickly put the company into financial distress.
 Already in 1845 strikes began to occur due to the lack of payment of wages to workers; the revolution of 1848 further complicated construction.
 As of the line could not be operated profitable without a continuous line to Chemnitz and a loan could not be raised, the Chemnitz-Riesa Railway Company (Chemnitz-Riesaer Eisenbahn-Gesellschaft) asked to be taken over by the state in 1848.
 This took place on 31 December 1850 and the company continued construction, so that finally, on 1 September 1852, the whole line could be opened.
 Even now, the Limmritz–Waldheim section is known as the Bankrottmeile ("bankruptcy mile"; note that the northern German mile was 7532.5 metres long).

-A line from Chemnitz to Zwickau was opened as planned by the Erzgebirge Railway Company (Erzgebirgischen Eisenbahn-Gesellschaft) in 1858 (with a branch extending from Glauchau to Gößnitz); as a result the line became known as the Lower Erzgebirge State Railway (Niedererzgebirgischen Staatsbahn).
-The line now connected not only to the Saxon-Bavarian State Railway (Sächsisch-Baiersche Eisenbahn-Compagnie), but also to the Upper Erzgebirge State Railway (Obererzgebirgischen Staatsbahn) between Zwickau and Schwarzenberg, Saxony, which also opened in 1858.
+A line from Chemnitz to Zwickau was opened as planned by the Ore Mountains Railway Company (Erzgebirgischen Eisenbahn-Gesellschaft) in 1858 (with a branch extending from Glauchau to Gößnitz); as a result the line became known as the Lower Ore Mountains State Railway (Niedererzgebirgischen Staatsbahn).
+The line now connected not only to the Saxon-Bavarian State Railway (Sächsisch-Baiersche Eisenbahn-Compagnie), but also to the Upper Ore Mountains State Railway (Obererzgebirgischen Staatsbahn) between Zwickau and Schwarzenberg, Saxony, which also opened in 1858.
 On 1 January 1859 these lines were named the Western State Railways (Westlichen Staatsbahn).

 In the Austro-Prussian War of 1866, the Ostrau viaduct was demolished by Prussian pioneers.
 Großbauchlitz (Döbeln Nord since 1932) station was connected in 1905 by a 1 km-long trolleybus-like system for freight from Günther's flour mill; it was replaced in 1914 by a siding.
 The biggest turning point in the line's history occurred after 1945.
 Reparations to the Soviet Union led to the complete dismantling of the second track, which made operating during the next 45 years very difficult on this heavily trafficked mainline route.
 The second track was restored to operations only in 1990.
 Prior to the electrification of 1991, the roofs of two "artificial" tunnels (which were built in the early years of the line to avoid rock falls and snow drifts) were removed.